 Technology is a good thing, but it should never replace the human heart and brain.
 It does not have to be your master.
 What I mean is technology should always work for you because you are its master.

 That’s why you should decide when to use it and when not to.

 Productivity is a skill we all have to continue learning.
-The primary benefit of being productivity is that you and I find time to care for people who matter the most in our lives.
-In the end, you will grow spiritually and increase in your influence, as a person.
+The primary benefit of being productive is that you and I find time to care for people who matter the most in our lives.
+In the end, you will grow spiritually and increase your influence, as a person.